-Our practice is to be extraordinarily conservative with our revenue and expenditure projections.
-That coupled with the conditions described above create substantial fiscal challenges within the scope of this financial outlook for our tax-supported budgets.
-Specifically, it is assumed that all concessions negotiated into the current bargaining agreements are returned and the employee contribution for group health is eliminated.
+Our practice is to be extraordinarily conservative with our revenue and expenditure projections that, coupled with the conditions described above, create substantial fiscal challenges within the scope of this financial outlook for our tax-supported budgets.
 Countywide operations are forecasted to generate operational funding gaps throughout this five-year outlook.
 Such is the case for the Fire Rescue District and the Library system.
 The UMSA budget is less dependent on property tax revenue and as such benefits from the growth in other revenues such as sales tax, utility taxes, communication tax, etc., which have shown robust performance in the last year.
-However, UMSA is constantly being impacted by increasing law enforcement costs which represent approximately 75 percent of its operating budget and as a result is forecasted to generate marginal surpluses in four of the next five years.
+However, UMSA is constantly being impacted by increasing law enforcement costs which represent approximately 75 percent of its operating budget and as a result is forecasted to generate marginal surpluses in three of the next five years.
 The Fire Rescue District and the Library System have curtailed any future service expansions due to revenue limitations.

 Strategies to address the funding gaps include new service provision opportunities and the implementation of new recurring revenues and/or the aggressive implementation of operational adjustments and efficiencies, within the goals and objectives dictated by the County's Strategic Plan.
 All of the County's jurisdictions are already benefiting from the long-term labor concessions that include employees' contributions of five percent of their salary toward health insurance costs.
-These strategies, however, will not systematically address all unmet needs identified by our departments, which total \$81 million and are detailed in each department's narrative in Volume 2.
+These strategies, however, will not systematically address all unmet needs identified by our departments, which total \$71 million and are detailed in each department's narrative in Volume 2.